 This is a Halloween trick or treating horror story.
 If you are of a nervous disposition or if HORROR or creepy stories freak you out, it’s probably best that you page down and skip to the next post on our site.

-If, however, you continue and enjoy this story, please share this post to get the word around and encourage me to write more horror stories.
+If, however, you continue reading and enjoy this story, please share this post to help more people to see the story and encourage me to write more horror stories.
 I do hope you enjoy this and feedback is always welcomed if you would like to leave us a comment.